 For example, there are many different image qualities available on the market ranging from D1 all the way up to 4k in some premium models.
 The clearer the image is the easier it will be to determine the events of an accident and assign blame to who’s at fault.

-Additional features to assess would be memory size, not much of an issue for fleet dash cam users who can save footage to their providers server however passenger cars may want a larger memory card included in their camera.
-Wifi may be of interest to those wanting to transfer footage straight to their phone giving additional accessibility to their footage.
+Additional features to assess would be memory size, not much of an issue for fleet dash cam users who can save footage to their provider’s server however passenger cars may want a larger memory card included in their camera.
+Wifi may be of interest to those wanting to transfer footage straight to their phone giving additional access to their footage.

 Can dash cams be used against me?